tristanlangford/CV/README.md

 *Category Manager*

-- Supported the delivery of the Future Operating Model within the NHS, through managing the relationships and contract Management with NHS Trusts in the East of England.
+- Supported the delivery of the Future Operating Model within the NHS, through managing the relationships and contract management with NHS Trusts.
--	Stakeholder management with Heads of Procurement and key suppliers, to deliver cost savings for the NHS through management of a national framework through the understanding and questioning of the customers requirements
+-	Stakeholder management with Heads of Procurement and key suppliers, to deliver cost savings for the NHS through management of a national framework and the understanding and questioning of customer requirements.
 -	Spend Analysis, reviewing current supplier pricing offers and comparing them to the framework.
-Detailed analysis and process approach to manipulating data to ensure it could be easily interpreted and delivered on the customers expectations
+Detailed analysis and process approach to manipulating data to ensure it could be easily interpreted and delivered to the customers expectations.

 **Scandit** (Oct 2018 to Jan 2019)

 *Sales Development Representative*

 - Worked on developing sales pipeline and sales leads for a state of the art barcode scanning and augmented reality software company.
-- Worked along side software engineers to understand the benefits and mindsets of software engineers in order to promote the technology
+- Worked along side software engineers to understand the benefits and mindsets of software engineers in order to promote the technology.

 **Summit Medical Group** (Aug 2015 to Oct 2018)